linjohn527/merlyn/README.md

 # merlyn
-# A simple CMDB base on Python
+# A simple CMDB base on Python and django